Melksedeque/todo-list-app/README.md

 ### Useful resources

 - [Bootstrap](https://getbootstrap.com/) - Bootstrap 5.2.3 - Used to create the CSS Grids and to use the preformatated CSS classes in the project instead of rebuild all the CSS Elements.
-- [Border_Color](https://css-tricks.com/gradient-borders-in-css/) - Gradient Borders in CSS - This helped me to customize the input borders with gradient colors.
-- [Custom_Checkboxes](https://moderncss.dev/pure-css-custom-checkbox-style/) - Customize checkbox - This helped me to customize the checkbox of the list according to the design.
 - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Flexbox - Used to size and position the elements.

 ## Author